 Overall, my top five take-aways from the IBS 2013:

-2. I am a Wall-E girl living in a Wall-E world.
-It’s time to do your research on handicap and mobility solutions and know what your customers will need in the near future to make life easier, all while our heads are buried in our iPads.
+I am a Wall-E girl living in a Wall-E world.
+It’s time to do your research on handicap and mobility solutions.
+Know what your customers will need in the near future to make life easier.
 Adding home stair lifts, elevators, walk-in tubs are all things to consider as the American population ages and grows in girth.

-While your modular building is being constructed in a climate-protected factory, your subs can be running parallel with the on-site preparations, pouring footers and doing dirt-work.
+Modular building are constructed in a climate-protected factory.
+All while your subs run parallel with the on-site preparations, pouring footers and doing dirt-work.
 This cuts construction time significantly and rain delays move way down your list of concerns.

 The Modular Building Industry and manufacturers are working hard to shed the old HUD-housing stigma of being “trailers” and are emerging as the clear choice in green building solutions.
 Did you know the tallest modular building in the world is under construction in NYC right now?
 Awesome, right?
-After Hurricane Sandy and Katrina and other major natural disasters, both residential and commercial modular manufacturers are in high demand for their speed and efficiency at getting people back in a home or to work in a permanent shelter.
+After Hurricane Sandy and Katrina and other major natural disasters, both residential and commercial modular manufacturers are in high demand.
+Their speed and efficiency at getting people back in a home or to work in a permanent shelter make them important players.

 Pinterest is THE place to be right now, and harnessing the power of it can send your website numbers skyrocketing to places you’ve never dreamed.
 (If you are not sure how to use Pinterest to your advantage, please check out this article I wrote about how to go viral on Pinterest.)

-It’s imperative also that your website have an excellent mobile site as well, so your customers using tablets and phones can navigate your site quickly and efficiently while on-the-go.
-If you are not spending any of your advertising dollars on these social media internet sites, you might want to reallocate some funds and place a majority of your focus on web-based applications for both pay-per-click and organic, or word-of-mouth advertising.
+It’s imperative also that your website have an excellent mobile site as well.
+Your customers using tablets and phones should be able to navigate your site quickly and efficiently while on-the-go.
+If you are not spending any of your advertising dollars on these social media internet sites, you might want to reallocate some funds.
+Alternatively, place focus on web-based applications for both pay-per-click and organic, or word-of-mouth advertising.